Adyem/ctoc-cobol-transpiler/samples/example_project/README.md

 - `Makefile` — orchestrates the build by compiling the transpiler if it has not been created yet, running the transpiler, and invoking `cobc`.
 - `hello_make_demo.cblc` — CBL-C entrypoint that loads a greeting and displays it before returning.
-- `build/hello_make_demo.cob` — COBOL emitted by the transpiler during the build.
+- `hello_make_demo.cob` — COBOL emitted by the transpiler during the build.
 The file is regenerated every time you run the sample so the checked-out sources remain clean.